Examination of Alterations: Erasures, Obliterations and Additions

 Last updated:

-Alterations are the highest-volume work that lands on a questioned-documents (QD) bench in India.
-The Government Examiners of Questioned Documents (GEQD) at Shimla, Hyderabad and Kolkata, plus the QD divisions of CFSL Chandigarh and the state FSLs, process a steady stream of altered cheques (the figure changed from 5,000 to 50,000), tampered wills (one beneficiary's name scraped off and another written in), back-dated agreements, page-substituted contracts, and altered school and land records.
-The exam-relevant skill set covers how to spot the alteration with non-destructive optical tools first, then escalate to instrumental examination on a Video Spectral Comparator (VSC) and an Electrostatic Detection Apparatus (ESDA), and finally write an opinion that survives cross-examination under the Bharatiya Sakshya Adhiniyam 2023.
+Alterations constitute a large share of the casework that reaches questioned-documents (QD) benches.
+The Government Examiners of Questioned Documents (GEQD) at Shimla, Hyderabad and Kolkata, and the QD divisions of CFSL Chandigarh and the state FSLs, regularly examine altered cheques (the figure changed from 5,000 to 50,000), tampered wills (one beneficiary's name scraped off and another written in), back-dated agreements, page-substituted contracts, and altered school and land records.
+The examiner's workflow moves from non-destructive optical examination to instrumental analysis on a Video Spectral Comparator (VSC) and an Electrostatic Detection Apparatus (ESDA), culminating in an opinion that can withstand cross-examination under the Bharatiya Sakshya Adhiniyam 2023.

-The NTA syllabus, Paper 2 Unit IX, names this topic in one short line, but the MCQs span four examiner moves.
-Spot the alteration class (erasure, obliteration, addition).
-Pick the right light (oblique, transmitted, UV at 254 and 365 nm, IR reflectance and IR luminescence in the 760 to 1000 nm band).
-Know the instrument (VSC-8000 by Foster + Freeman, ESDA-2).
-Tie the finding to the right Indian statute (Negotiable Instruments Act 1881 Section 87, Indian Succession Act 1925, IPC Sections 463 to 465 now BNS 2023 Sections 336 to 340).
-This page walks through each move with the case anchors NTA likes to test.
+The examination covers four analytical moves: identifying the alteration class (erasure, obliteration, addition); selecting the correct light source or wavelength band (oblique, transmitted, UV at 254 and 365 nm, IR reflectance and IR luminescence in the 760 to 1000 nm range); operating the relevant instrument (VSC-8000 by Foster + Freeman, ESDA-2); and linking the finding to the applicable statute (Negotiable Instruments Act 1881 Section 87, Indian Succession Act 1925, IPC Sections 463 to 465, now BNS 2023 Section 336).
+Each move is covered below, with the Indian case-law that contextualises the evidence.

 - Alteration